asikist/nnc/README.md

 - `nnc` the main neural network control module with utilities and baselines for neural network control.
 - `nodec_experiments` the folder containing the scripts that train and evaluate NODEC vs other baselines.
 - `test`: a folder with unit tests on some methods, which in the future will expand to achieve full coverage.
-- `examples`: a folder with unit tests, which in the future will expand to achieve full coverage of the project.
+- `examples`: a folder with small-scale examples, which aid in understanding how NODEC works.
 - `../data`: a folder that contains the parameter and result data used by the scripts in the `experiments` folder to generate plots, train or evaluate.
 - `../results`: a folder that contains the output of the scripts from `nodec_experiments` folder.
-In case you need to use data from the `results` folder please copy paste the date in the coresponding `data` folder or change the paths in the provided scripts.
+In case you need to use data from the `results` folder please copy paste the date in the corresponding `data` folder or change the paths in the provided scripts.

 ## Further Notes